This article about the future of advertising has been written by a bot.

 Now it’s time for the future to hit us with the coolest devices it has: VR/AR glasses, smart assistants, gadgets you previously didn’t know existed but now desperately crave for… wait, no?
 Won’t that be the biggest change happening in the next decade?

 This new tech will obviously give people running ads new channels to reach potential consumers, but probably the most important tech innovations will be less spectacular.

 Connecting the dots

 Even now when we speak of marketing channels, we think of separate campaigns.
 We use similar creatives and content, but ‘email advertising’ and ‘mobile advertising’ channels aren’t directly connected.
 But it’s not how the real people use the Internet.

 They have various devices.
 They start reading a web page on a laptop and finish it on a mobile device.
 They cast media on their TVs and ask their smart displays questions.
 The shopping list is written on a smart fridge and brought up on a smartwatch when they enter a store.

 There are many possible touchpoints, i.e. interactions with a product, in the modern world.
 To build a meaningful connection with a user, you have to be visible in many channels and, what is even more important, track users’ journeys across multiple platforms and devices.

 The cost model of tomorrow is not click-centric, but consumer-centric.

-The future tracking platforms will allow you to map the entire history of consumers’ interactions, get data on all the touchpoints and adjust your messaging accordingly.
+The future advertising platforms will allow you to map the entire history of consumers’ interactions, get data on all the touchpoints and adjust your messaging accordingly.

 So the biggest technical advancement will allow to offer a consistent and unifying marketing experience to consumers.

 New marketing channels and 5G